MAY 19th, 2022

 Who Creates the Report?

 Due diligence summary reports are generally compiled by a company’s internal due diligence team or a paid third-party group.
-Your team may comprise of attorneys, financial consultants, and any subject matter experts that pertain to the seller.
+Your team may be composed of attorneys, financial consultants, and any relevant subject matter experts.

-Overall, the collective expertise should encompass the various business, legal, technical, and financial matters respective to the deal at hand.
-However, in smaller-scale instances, such as buying a small business, may not require more than one or two professionals.
+Overall, the collective expertise should encompass the various business, legal, technical, and financial matters relevant to the deal at hand.
+However, in smaller-scale instances, such as buying a small business, it may not require more than one or two professionals.

 Conducting due diligence, creating, and reviewing the report should be a team effort.

-Meaning, if contracting with an external party, you should not entirely outsource them.
+Meaning, if contracting with an external party, you should not entirely outsource a due diligence report.
 Some information may not be meant for them.
 Internal employees should also be involved in the process.

-It’s equally as important to use an efficient PDF editor, as such tool ensures convenient and smooth collaboration with internal or external teams.
+It’s equally important to use an efficient PDF editor to ensure convenient and smooth collaboration with internal or external teams.

 What is a Due Diligence Questionnaire?

-A due diligence questionnaire is a list of investigative questions that is forwarded to the selling company to glean information.
-Depending on the type of due diligence, it may also be sent to their partners, suppliers, and even customers.
-The questionnaires should be highly detailed and in-depth.
+A due diligence questionnaire is a list of investigative questions sent to the selling company to gather critical information.
+Depending on the type and scope of due diligence, it may also be sent to their partners, suppliers, and even customers.

-Furthermore, due diligence questionnaires, just like the due diligence report, are contingent upon what is being investigated.
-For example, buy side due diligence questionnaire should be somewhat different from an acquisitions due diligence questionnaire.
+Like due diligence reports, questionnaires must be tailored to the specific nature of the investigation.
+For example, a buy-side due diligence questionnaire should be somewhat different from an acquisitions due diligence questionnaire.

 Due Diligence Questions when Buying a Business